Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 1st session: 24, 20, 31, 27, 33.

-The first 5-7 sessions, especially during exacerbation, are carried out daily, the rest - after 1-2 days (12-15 procedures in total).
-Repeated courses are carried out according to clinical indications in 7-10 days.
-Before seasonal exacerbations of peptic ulcer, preventive courses of 5-7 sessions every other day are recommended.
+The first 5-7 sessions, especially during an exacerbation, are carried out daily, the rest - after 1-2 days (12-15 procedures in total).
+Repeated courses are carried out according to clinical indications after 7-10 days.
+Before seasonal exacerbations of peptic ulcer disease, preventive courses of 5-7 sessions every other day are recommended.

-With atony of the stomach, low acidity of gastric juice, poor appetite, after a mandatory X-ray or endoscopic examination, you can conduct a course of acupressure with the exciting method of points 27, 31, 37, combining it with massage with the inhibitory method of points 20, 22, 24, 33.
+In case of stomach atony, low acidity of gastric juice, poor appetite, after a mandatory X-ray or endoscopic examination, you can conduct a course of acupressure using the exciting method of points 27, 31, 37, combining it with massage using the inhibitory method of points 20, 22, 24, 33.

 2.4 Physiotherapy

-Physiotherapy - this is the use of natural and artificially generated physical factors, such as: electricity, magnetic field, laser, ultrasound, etc. Are used and different kinds radiation: infrared, ultraviolet, polarized light.
+Physiotherapy - this is the use for therapeutic and prophylactic purposes of natural and artificially generated physical factors, such as: electricity, magnetic field, laser, ultrasound, etc. are used and different kinds radiation: infrared, ultraviolet, polarized light.

-c) a gradual increase in the intensity of exposure to physical factors;
+c) gradual increase in the intensity of exposure to physical factors;

-d) their rational combination with others therapeutic measures.
+d) rational combination of them with others therapeutic measures.

-As an active background therapy in order to influence the increased reactivity of the nervous system, methods such as:
+As active background therapy to influence the increased reactivity of the nervous system, methods such as:

--central electroanalgesia by tranquilizing technique (with the help of LENAR devices);
+-central electroanalgesia using a tranquilizing technique (using LENAR devices);

--UHF on the collar zone; galvanic collar and bromoelectrophoresis.
+-UHF on the collar zone; galvanic collar and bromine electrophoresis.

-Of the methods of local therapy (i.e., the effect on the epigastric and paravertebral zones), galvanization remains the most popular in combination with the introduction of various medicinal substances by electrophoresis (novocaine, benzohexonium, platyfillin, zinc, dalargin, solcoseryl, etc.).
+Of the methods of local therapy (i.e., effects on the epigastric and paravertebral zones), the most popular remains galvanization in combination with the introduction of various medicinal substances by electrophoresis (novocaine, benzohexonium, platiphylline, zinc, dalargin, solcoseryl, etc.).

 2.5 Drinking mineral waters

 It is known that the secretion of pancreatic juice, the secretion of bile in physiological conditions are carried out as a result of the induction of secretin and pancreozymin.
-From this it follows logically that mineral waters contribute to the stimulation of these intestinal hormones, which have a trophic effect.
-For the implementation of these processes, a certain time is needed - from 60 to 90 minutes, and therefore, in order to use all the healing properties inherent in mineral waters, it is advisable to prescribe them 1-1.5 hours before a meal.
-During this period, water can penetrate into the duodenum and have an inhibitory effect on the excited secretion of the stomach.
+It logically follows that mineral waters help stimulate these intestinal hormones, which have a trophic effect.
+To carry out these processes, a certain time is required - from 60 to 90 minutes, and therefore, in order to use all the medicinal properties inherent in mineral waters, it is advisable to prescribe them 1-1.5 hours before meals.
+During this period, water can penetrate the duodenum and have an inhibitory effect on the excited secretion of the stomach.

-Warm (38-40 ° C) low-mineralized waters have a similar effect, which can relax the pylorus spasm and quickly evacuate into the duodenum.
-When appointed mineral waters 30 minutes before a meal or at the height of digestion (30-40 minutes after a meal), their local antacid effect is mainly manifested and those processes that are associated with the effect of water on endocrine and nervous regulation do not have time to occur, thereby losing many aspects of the therapeutic effect of mineral waters.
-This method of prescribing mineral waters is justified in some cases for patients with duodenal ulcer with a sharp hyperacidity gastric juice and severe dyspeptic syndrome in the phase of fading exacerbation of the disease.
+Warm (38-40° C) low-mineralized waters, which can relax the spasm of the pylorus and quickly evacuate into the duodenum, have a similar effect.
+Upon appointment mineral waters 30 minutes before a meal or at the height of digestion (30-40 minutes after a meal), their local antacid effect is mainly manifested and those processes that are associated with the influence of water on endocrine and nervous regulation do not have time to occur, thereby losing many aspects of the therapeutic effect of mineral waters.
+This method of prescribing mineral waters is justified in a number of cases for patients with duodenal ulcer with severe increased acidity gastric juice and severe dyspeptic syndrome in the phase of fading exacerbation of the disease.

-Patients with disorders of the motor-evacuation function of the stomach do not take mineral waters, since accepted water for a long time lingers in the stomach along with food and will have a juice effect instead of an inhibitory one.
+For patients with impaired motor-evacuation function of the stomach, taking mineral waters is not indicated, since accepted water it stays in the stomach for a long time along with food and will have a sokogonny effect instead of an inhibitory one.

-Patients with peptic ulcer disease are recommended alkaline weakly and moderately mineralized waters (mineralization, respectively, 2-5 g / l and more than 5-10 g / l), carbonic bicarbonate-sodium, carbonate bicarbonate-sulfate sodium-calcium, carbonate bicarbonate-chloride, sodium-sulfate, magnesium-sodium, for example: Borjomi, Smirnovskaya, Slavyanovskaya, Essentuki No. 4, Essentuki new, Pyatigorsk Narzan, Berezovskaya, Moscow mineral water and others.
+For patients with peptic ulcers, alkaline weakly and moderately mineralized waters are recommended (mineralization, respectively, 2-5 g/l and more than 5-10 g/l), sodium bicarbonate carbonate, sodium-calcium carbonate bicarbonate-sulfate, bicarbonate-chloride carbonate, sodium sulfate, magnesium-sodium, for example: Borjomi, Smirnovskaya, Slavyanovskaya, Essentuki No. 4, Essentuki Novaya, Pyatigorsk Narzan, Berezovskaya, Moscow mineral water and others.

 2.6 Balneotherapy

-Chloride, sodium baths are indicated for patients with gastric ulcer, any severity of the course of the disease in the phase of fading exacerbation, incomplete and complete remission of the disease.
+Chloride and sodium baths are indicated for patients with gastric ulcers, any severity of the disease in the phase of a fading exacerbation, incomplete and complete remission of the disease.

 Radon baths are also actively used.
-They are available at the resorts of the gastrointestinal profile (Pyatigorsk, Essentuki, etc.).
-For the treatment of this category of patients, radon baths are used at low concentrations - 20-40 nCi / l.
+They are available at gastrointestinal resorts (Pyatigorsk, Essentuki, etc.).
+To treat this category of patients, radon baths of low concentrations are used - 20-40 nCi/l.
 They have a positive effect on the state of neurohumoral regulation in patients and on the functional state of the digestive organs.
-Radon baths with concentrations of 20 and 40 nCi/l are the most effective in terms of influencing trophic processes in the stomach.
-They are indicated at any stage of the disease, patients in the phase of fading exacerbation, incomplete and complete remission, concomitant lesions of the nervous system, blood vessels and other diseases in which radon therapy is indicated.
+The most effective in influencing trophic processes in the stomach are radon baths at concentrations of 20 and 40 nCi/l.
+They are indicated for any stage of the disease, for patients in the phase of fading exacerbation, incomplete and complete remission, concomitant lesions of the nervous system, blood vessels and other diseases for which radon therapy is indicated.

-Patients with peptic ulcer disease with concomitant diseases of the joints of the central and peripheral nervous system, organs of the female genital area, especially in inflammatory processes and ovarian dysfunction, it is advisable to prescribe treatment with iodine-bromine baths, it is good to prescribe them to patients of an older age group.
-In nature, pure iodine-bromine water does not exist.
-Artificial iodine-bromine baths are used at a temperature of 36-37 ° C for a duration of 10-15 minutes, for a course of treatment 8-10 baths, released every other day, it is advisable to alternate with applications of peloids, or physiotherapy procedures, the choice of which is determined both by the general condition of patients and concomitant diseases gastrointestinal tract, cardiovascular and nervous systems.
+For patients with peptic ulcer disease with concomitant diseases of the joints of the central and peripheral nervous system, female genital organs, especially with inflammatory processes and ovarian dysfunction, it is advisable to prescribe treatment with iodine-bromine baths; it is good to prescribe them to patients of an older age group.
+Pure iodine-bromine waters do not exist in nature.
+Use artificial iodine-bromine baths at a temperature of 36-37°C for 10-15 minutes, for a course of treatment 8-10 baths, released every other day, it is advisable to alternate with peloid applications, or physiotherapeutic procedures, the choice of which is determined by both the general condition of the patients and concomitant diseases gastrointestinal tract, cardiovascular and nervous systems.

 2.7 Music therapy

 It has been proven that music can do a lot.
-Calm and melodic, it will help you relax faster and better, recuperate; vigorous and rhythmic raises the tone, improves mood.
-Music will relieve irritation, nervous tension, activates thought processes and increases efficiency.
+Calm and melodic, it will help you relax faster and better, and restore strength; cheerful and rhythmic raises tone and improves mood.
+Music will relieve irritation and nervous tension, activate thought processes and increase performance.

 ABOUT medicinal properties music has been known for a long time.
 In the VI century.
 BC.
 The great ancient Greek thinker Pythagoras used music for medicinal purposes.
-He preached that a healthy soul requires a healthy body, and both require constant musical influence, concentration in oneself and ascent to higher areas of being.
-Even more than 1000 years ago, Avicenna recommended diet, work, laughter and music as a treatment.
+He preached that a healthy soul requires a healthy body, and both require constant musical influence, concentration in oneself and ascent to the highest regions of existence.
+More than 1000 years ago, Avicenna recommended diet, work, laughter and music as treatments.

-By physiological action melodies can be soothing, relaxing or invigorating, invigorating.
+By physiological effect melodies can be soothing, relaxing or tonic, invigorating.

 The relaxing effect is useful for stomach ulcers.